spectral-compute/scale-docs/docs/manual/how-to-use.md

 <Your usual build command here>
 ```

-A buildsystem-specific way of specifying you wish to compile for sm_86 may
+A build-system-specific way of specifying you wish to compile for sm_86 may
 also be required.

 You can verify that SCALE has been correctly added to `PATH` by executing